-Ships with a remote that gives you control of four modes: arm, disarm, panic, and doorbell.
-105dB alarm.
-Peel and stick installation.
-Alarm takes two AAA batteries (not included) and remote takes a 9V battery (included).
+Ships with a remote that gives you control of 4 modes: Arm, Disarm, Panic, and Doorbell.
+105 decibel alarm.
+Peel-and-stick installation.
+Alarm takes 2 AAA batteries (not included) and remote takes a 9-volt battery (included).
 Can use with additional remotes.

-The alert that sounds when you are simply changing modes is very loud.
+The alert that sounds when you're simply changing modes is very loud.
 Some buyers said this alarm stopped working within a few days.

-Four-pack of 120dB alarms Also available in packs of one or two.
-Easier installation than most, as the sensor can be mounted on either side of the alarm.
-Uses four LR44 batteries (included).
-Has off, chime, and alarm modes, as well as a low battery test button.
+4-pack of 120 decibel alarms.
+Also available in packs of 1 or 2.
+Easier installation than most because the sensor can be mounted on either side of the alarm.
+Uses 4 LR44 batteries (included).
+Has Off, Chime, and Alarm modes, as well as a low battery test button.

-The settings switch is located under the front cover, so you have to dismantle it to turn this option on and off.
+The settings switch is under the front cover, so you have to dismantle it to turn this option on and off.
 On the small side.
-Some found the alarm to be not loud enough, while the chime was too loud.
+Some found the alarm to be not loud enough while the chime was too loud.

-Good value for a dozen alarms (also available in an eight-pack).
-Peel and stick installation.
-100dB alarms.
-Uses three AAA batteries, which are included.
+Good value for a dozen alarms (also available in an 8 pack).
+Peel-and-stick installation.
+100 decibel alarm.
+Uses 3 AAA batteries, included.

 Tape used for installation can fail, setting off these alarms at random.
 Not as loud as other alarms.

-Peel and stick installation.
-Comes four 100dB alarms to a pack.
+Peel-and-stick installation.
+Comes 4 100 decibel alarms to a pack.
 Easy to install.
-Simple on/off switch makes them easy to use.
-Uses three LR44 batteries per device.
+Simple on-off switch makes them easy to use.
+Uses 3 LR44 batteries per device.

-Only has off and alarm settings – no chime mode.
-Adhesive on the mounting tape can fail easily.
-Some buyers said this option arrived faulty, or with bad batteries.
+Only has Off and Alarm settings – no Chime mode.
+Adhesive on tape can fail easily.
+Some buyers said this option arrived faulty or with bad batteries.